MurrayIII/UnicodeMathML/README.md

 ### Isn't browser support for MathML really lackluster?

-Sort of – according to [caniuse.com](https://caniuse.com/#search=mathml), **native support for MathML is available for around 21% of users as of late 2020** since only Firefox and Safari presently support MathML.
+Sort of – according to [caniuse.com](https://caniuse.com/#search=mathml), native support for MathML is available for around 21% of users as of late 2020** since only Firefox and Safari supported MathML.

-However, Igalia [is working](https://mathml.igalia.com) on adding MathML rendering support to Chromium, which should push this number upwards quite significantly once merged.
-They've been making steady progress since early 2019, which is why I expect Chromium – and by extension Chrome – to gain MathML support sooner rather than later.

-***Update:* As of January 2023, MathML support [has arrived in Chrome 109](https://www.igalia.com/2023/01/10/Igalia-Brings-MathML-Back-to-Chromium.html).**
+However, [Igalia](https://mathml.igalia.com) added MathML rendering support to Chromium and as of Spring 2023, MathML support has arrived in Chrome, Edge, and Opera.
+To see how it looks with your browser, click on https://murrayiii.github.io/UnicodeMathML/dist/example.html.

 All of this isn't really an issue: [MathJax](https://www.mathjax.org), which you'd probably use to render LaTeX math on the web anyway, provides a polyfill for MathML rendering.